-The city's dedication to the Arts within the community is overtly displayed in many ways.
-The many colourful celebratory festivals throughout the year, the variety of community markets promoting local artistic talent and the number of the historic heritage listed buildings are now the home to a range of arts and cultural organisations.
+The city's dedication to the Arts within the community is displayed in many creative ways.
+The many colourful celebratory festivals throughout the year and the variety of community markets promote and showcase local artistic talent.
+Historic heritage listed buildings are now the home to a range of arts and cultural organisations in Fremantle.

 Fremantle Arts Centre has free WiFi internet access for all visitors.
 Simply bring your portable device and enjoy.
 All courses are conducted on site at Fremantle Arts Centre, in one of five fully equipped studio spaces.

 Address: Fremantle Arts Centre, 1 Finnerty Street, Fremantle, WA, 6160

 Tel: (08 9432 9555

 Facilities: Disability access, Toilets, Guide & Hearing Dogs only.
 Bikes are welcome.
 There is a bike rack near the Café’s side entrance.

 "The City of Fremantle Art Collection is the largest municipal art collection in Western Australia.

 It contains over 1200 pieces, including historical works and an extraordinary mix of contemporary paintings, prints, photographs and ceramics by Western Australian artists, representing strongly Fremantle makers and Fremantle subjects.